JoshOrndorff/recipes/text/3-entrees/fixed-point.md

 }
 ```

 `on_finalize` is called at the end of every block, but we only want to pay interest every ten blocks, so the first thing we do is check whether this block is a multiple of ten.
-If it is we calculate the interest due by the formula `interest = principle * rate * time`.
+If it is we calculate the interest due by the formula `interest = principal * rate * time`.
 As the comments explain, there is some subtlety in the order of the multiplication.
 You can multiply `PerCent * u64` but not `u64 * PerCent`.

 ### Continuously Compounding